Touching history Visiting Churches

 Progress on the construction was delayed considerably due to financial difficulties, and construction was completed in the spring of 1918, with the dedication ceremony held on May 14 of the same year, presided over by Bishop Jean Claude Combaz (1856-1926).

-In 2003, it was designated a National Important Cultural Property.
+In 2003, it was designated National Important Cultural Property.

 Surroundings and location

-Between the beach and Tabira Church are mountains and forests, and behind them are fields along the prefectural road.
+Between the beach and Tabira Church is mountains and forests, and behind them are fields along the prefectures road.

 The cemetery borders the north side of the church, and to the south is the presbytery and behind it is the congregation hall.